ruimalheiro/training-custom-llama/README.md

 - `config.py` Defines the main config and environment variables that are to be extracted from `.env`.
 - `data_preparation_utils.py` Contains logic to process a dataset into multiple shards.
 - `dataloaders.py` Dataloaders logic to sample and distribute the data.
-- `ddp_utils.py` Contains the main logic to set up the Torch DDP (Distributed Data Parallel).
+- `ddp_utils.py` Contains the main logic to set up the Torch DDP (Distributed Data Parallel) and FSDP (Fully Sharded Data Parallel).
 - `distillation_utils.py` Logic for distillation loss.
 - `dpo_utils.py` Logic for DPO loss.
 - `hellaswag_utils.py` Contains the main logic to iterate, process and evaluate HellaSwag examples.